DuPage County Domestic Partnership Attorneys

-In early 2011, Illinois became the most recent state to sign a bill that officially recognizes civil unions and domestic partnerships.
-This recognition opens the door for unmarried couples in committed relationships to put both names on legal documents, including mortgages, titles, wills and powers of attorney.
+In 2011, Illinois passed a law that officially recognized civil unions and domestic partnerships.
+This recognition opens the door for unmarried couples in committed relationships to put both names on legal documents, including mortgages, titles, wills, and powers of attorney.
 Our firm is experienced in helping clients complete these tasks as well as:

 - Drafting cohabitation agreements